 - Anyone living outside of the United States or Puerto Rico

 We love to highlight acts of generosity, kindness, and support!
-Allergan's Botox programs are great examples.
-By giving people with hyperhidrosis the opportunity to pursue this costly but very effective treatment, Allergan is providing a life-changing service to sufferers.
+AbbVie's Botox programs are great examples.
+By giving people with hyperhidrosis the opportunity to pursue this costly but very effective treatment, AbbVie is providing a life-changing service to sufferers.

-Christine Fleckenstein, Support Specialist with the International Hyperhidrosis Society, has a lot of interaction with the people in our hyperhidrosis community.
-She says the beauty of Allergan's prorgrams is that they open up a whole new world of opportunities for sufferers.
+Christine Fleckenstein, the Support Specialist with the International Hyperhidrosis Society, has a lot of interaction with the people in our hyperhidrosis community.
+She says the beauty of AbbVie's programs is that they open up a whole new world of opportunities for sufferers.

 And don't forget that sufferers also have opportunities to receive free treatment as part of clinical trials or physician training events.
 These opportunities help patients and researchers learn more about the condition and its therapies.
 Always be sure to open and read our blog for announcements about these opportunities and visit our clinical trials page often to learn who's recruiting now.